Rebuilders of walls, restorers of streets

 The Bible warns we should be careful of the enemy whose only mission is to kill, steal and destroy, even the innocence of our children.
 The African Evangelical Baptist Church’s Lifted Youth of Grand Prairie is seeking to bring awareness to sexual abstinence with an event that they have hosted for three years entitled, 'True Love Waits’.

 “What started out as a silly idea turned into an elegant occasion,” said Adenike Adeyemo, event coordinator.
-“Each year the program doesn’t receive the response that we hope to, but this year was by far different than any/p>... [continue]
+“Each year the program doesn’t receive the response that we hope to, but this year was by far different than any other/p>... [continue]

 Helping a house, helping a community